Dunedin, Florida: Controversy

 Dunedin has been accused of draconian fining of its residents.
 In one case, it sued a former resident to collect over a hundred thousand dollars for yard and swimming pool maintenance.
 There are cases where the city has charged tens of thousands of dollars over uncut grass or aesthetic city code violations.
 The city has a $250 to $500 per day accruing violation policy per city code § 22-79(d).
 "In 5½ years, the city has collected nearly $3.6 million in fines, sometimes tens of thousands at a time, for violating laws that prohibit grasses taller than 10 inches, recreational vehicles parked on streets at certain hours or sidings and bricks that don't match."
 The case was dropped about a month after it was initiated (in 2019) due to intense national scrutiny over the matter.

 Culture

 Traditions

-Sister city to Stirling, Scotland, Dunedin has maintained and embraced its Scottish roots.
+The sister city of Dunedin is Stirling, Scotland, and it has maintained and embraced its Scottish roots.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.
 Both Dunedin High School and Dunedin Highland Middle School have competition-level pipe and drum bands.
 The high school's marching band is known as the Scottish Highlander Band, and both teen and adult members make up the City of Dunedin Pipe Band.

 In addition to the Highland Games, Dunedin hosts many other annual festivals.
 The most popular among these is Dunedin's Mardi Gras celebration, during which thousands of visitors descend on the small town.

+City Hall

+Located on 737 Louden Avenue, the Dunedin City Hall house the offices of the City Commission, City Manager, City Clerk, Communications, Community Development, Economic & Housing Development, Engineering, Finance, Human Resources, Information Technology, and Utility Billing.
+The new city hall, opened in 2023, replaced the old city hall located at 542 Main Street.
+The new Dunedin City Hall is designed with a concept based on a wave, suggesting Dunedin’s identity as a coastal city.
+This design also aligns with the city’s branding, which features a wave/nautical flag design.
+The building materials include natural limestone panels and manufactured ledgestone.
+The curtainwall across the front of the Commission Chambers reflects the "transparency of government."

 Historic buildings

-Located on Edgewater Drive, the Fenway Hotel is a historic hotel that saw many famous guests throughout its lifetime.
+Located on Edgewater Drive, the Fenway Hotel is a historic hotel that has seen many famous guests throughout its lifetime.